 $45 per 15 minutes for the doctor to review the file.

 Fee for the USB stick.

 Fee to mail the USB stick.

 If you wish to have a paper version of the file, this will be much more costly as it takes more time and you will be charged for the paper.
 And if you wish for a copy of the file prior to 2006, this will cost even more, as the paper file is in storage and will need to be retrieved.

-While the actual file transfer may only take a few minutes, our office staff may be busy and not able to complete this task for a couple hours or a couple days.
+While the actual file transfer may only take a few minutes, our office staff may be busy and not able to complete this task for several days-weeks.
 They will inform you when the file transfer has been completed.

 If you wish to have our office process a request for a copy of your child's chart please print, sign and return the form below along with a $25 DEPOSIT.
 You will be billed for the BALANCE once the request has been processed and the balance calculated.